-Long wavy and curly hair may take extra time and work to maintain in order to keep it healthy, but it's totally worth it.
+Detangling long wavy and curly hair may take extra time and effort, but it’s totally worth it.

 Besides dryness, one of the biggest challenges for long wavy-curly curls are managing knots.
+The longer your hair gets, the more difficult it becomes to detangle.
 Tangled hair often leads to breakage, split ends and frizz.
-Here's how to prevent massive tangles from happening.
+Here’s how to prevent massive tangles from happening.

 1. First, make sure your hair is wet and has been deep conditioned.